-It previously opened as one of the Yetholm gardens, but since then a nine acre wood has been planted.
+It previously opened as one of the Yetholm gardens, but since then a nine-acre wood has been planted.
 This young woodland has a wide mix of trees, including some specimen trees.
 A spiral mount gives views of the Cheviot hills.
 There are two ponds and a burn.
-An orchard has about fifty varieties of apples and other fruit trees.
+An orchard has about 50 varieties of apples and other fruit trees.
 Beech hedges enclose prairie planting in a formal setting.
-There is an enclosed flower garden, raised beds for vegetables and colour themed planting.
+There is an enclosed flower garden, raised beds for vegetables and colour-themed planting.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.